tektutor/tekton-jan-2023/README.md

 ## What is dual/multi booting?
 - boot loader utility
   - is a tiny 512 kilo bytes system utility that get installed in Master Boot Record(MBR) in the hard disk
+  - when the laptop/desktop is booted, after BIOS Power On Self Test(POST) completes, the BIOS instructs CPU to run the boot loader
+  - the boot loader then scans the hard disk looking for OS, it then gives a menu list the Operating Systems for us to choose
-- only one OS can be active at any point of time, though you may have installed two or more OS in the same laptop/desktop/server
+- in this fashion, only one OS can be active at any point of time, though you may have installed two or more OS in the same

 ## Virtualization Technology
 - aka Hypervisor
-- consolidates many physical servers into few servers
+- consolidates many physical servers into into a single server
 - software + hardware technology
-- Processors that supports Virtualization
+- Processors that supports Virtualization has a CPU feature set for Virtualization AMD
-  AMD
    - Virtualization Feature is called AMD-V
   Intel